IT Careers

 Microsoft Certified: Azure Database Administrator Associate

-If your company relies on Microsoft Azure for data needs, the ADAA is a $165 cert that measures your ability to plan and implement data resources, plan security and monitor and manage operational resources.
-If you’re brand new to database administration, Microsoft’s Azure Data Fundamentals might be a better place to start.
+If your company relies on Microsoft Azure for data needs, the Microsoft Certified: Azure Database Administrator Associate is a $165 cert that measures your ability to plan and implement data resources, plan security, and monitor and manage operational resources.
+If you’re new to database administration, Microsoft’s Azure Data Fundamentals might be a better place to start.

-Oracle Database Administration 2019 Certified Professional
+Oracle Database 23ai Administration Certified Associate

 What Type of Companies Need Database Administrators?

 Any company that deals with huge amounts of data needs database administrators.
-In fact, even companies that maintain an online store front or keep a handful of websites running need a database administrator.
+In fact, even companies that maintain an online storefront or keep a handful of websites running need a database administrator.
 DBAs are valuable to most companies, but the best prospects for promotion and raises come from the industries that are huge consumers of data: finance, medical, and manufacturing.

 Financial Firms

-Career impact of working in the finance industry: huge.
+Career impact of working in the finance industry: Huge.
 The finance industry is permanently tied up with big data, and the most profitable companies are the ones investing most heavily in responsive, scalable, powerful data solutions.
 A thoroughly trained and experienced database administrator can expect excellent security and high pay in the finance sector.

 Medical Industry

-Career impact of working in the medical industry: huge.
+Career impact of working in the medical industry: Huge.
 Keeping data secure and available to medical practitioners, users and partners is one of the biggest concerns facing hospitals and healthcare providers.
 A database administrator who can manage huge data stores and keep traffic secure and available can depend on a stable, growing career.

 Manufacturing

-Career impact of working in the medical industry: significant.
+Career impact of working in the medical industry: Significant.
 Many parts of the manufacturing industry are on the cutting edge of implementing data technologies that keep them profitable.
 That’s not true everywhere, but a diligent database administrator who learns to recognize the most forward-looking manufacturers and provide them with much-needed data support can look forward to being compensated very well.

 How to Increase Your Salary as a Database Administrator

-Getting to that point in your DBA career can be challenging.
-You’d be right to feel overwhelmed by your options, but hopefully this short analysis has helped show some of the ways you can improve your odds at moving your salary upward.
 Without a doubt, being on the cutting edge of technology and tools for data administration is key.
-And getting certified in those tools, and especially the database technology your company (or dream company) uses is also a great way to improve your salary.
+Getting certified in those tools, especially the database technology your company (or dream company) uses, is also a great way to improve your salary.
 But above all, know your worth.

 Ultimate Systems Administration Cert Guide